codiga/clitool/README.md

 ## Usage

-You need to set your API keys with environment variables:
+You need to set your API token with environment variables:

  * `CODE_INSPECTOR_ACCESS_KEY`: your access key API generated from your project preferences
  * `CODE_INSPECTOR_SECRET_KEY`: your secret key API generated from your project preferences